-- Corrupt the Cutie: Overall, Frank is a good man and father who's struggling with his Former Child Star status.
+- Corrupt the Cutie: Overall, Frank was a good man and father who's struggling with his Former Child Star status.
 After failing to "go ultra", he decides to lay low with his life for a while rather than desperately trying to find his purpose in life.
-Unfortunately, Jonah appears and tells him that he did went ultra and gives him a magical healing gloves to make him feel special.
+Unfortunately, Jonah appears and tells him that he did go ultra and gives him magical healing gloves to make him feel special.
 The second he gets a taste of power from the gloves, it goes to his head and he sells out his own daughter for personal gain at the first opportunity, which everyone else has refused to do.

 - Decomposite Character: While Frank retains his acting career and marriage to Leslie, many traits of Comic!Frank are absorbed by Jonah - specifically, his status as Karolina's father and his powers.

-- The Dog Bites Back: After being mind-wiped and shut out by Leslie Dean and discovering that he's not Karolina's father, Frank got a revenge by telling Jonah about the kids behind the PRIDE's back.
+- The Dog Bites Back: After being mind-wiped and shut out by Leslie Dean and discovering that he's not Karolina's father, Frank got revenge by telling Jonah about the kids behind PRIDE's back.
 Leslie even lampshades this, asking him how he could betray them like that.

 - Dude Where Is My Respect: With his falling career he insists on taking a more active role in the Church, straining his relation with Leslie, who keeps him at arms length.
 This leads him to collaborate directly with Jonah and later take the Church from Leslie rather than let her shut it down.